|~ Classic Carbonara with fresh black pepper and shave Reggiano ~|

 1/2 cup grated Pecorino Romano

 8 oz.
-Pancetta, diced large
+Pancetta or preferably Guanciale, diced

 I purchased one large slice of pancetta that was about 1/3 of an inch thick and cut it myself so I could have larger pieces than the commercially available diced pancetta.
 Guanciale would be better I think, but I didn’t have that.

 In a large saute pan, use 1 teaspoon of olive oil and begin browning the pancetta over medium heat.
 When the pancetta forms a nice crust, remove from the heat.

 Meanwhile, boil the pasta water.
 In a bowl large enough to hold the eggs and grated pecorino, whisk thoroughly to combine.

 When the pasta is just short of al dente, return the pancetta to medium heat.
 Reserve 1 cup of the pasta cooking water and “deglaze” the pan with the water.

 |~ This is the pancetta after adding the pasta water to the pan.
 Scrape up all the delicious brown bits ~|

 Next drain the pasta to the pan with the pancetta and toss to coat.
 Then remove the pan from the heat.
 This is the key.
 Remove from the heat and pour the egg and cheese mixture over the pasta.
 Stir the pasta immediately with tongs constantly until the pasta is coated with the egg mixture.
 If you do this over the heat, you’ll end up with scrambled eggs and noodles – akin to some perverse attempt at Lo Mein.
 If you let the eggs sit on the noodles without stirring, you’ll end up with an egg pancake on top of pasta.
 Just stir them in.
 Is that really that hard?

 |~ The pasta immediately after stirring in the eggs.
 Serve right away ~|